Table of Contents Show

-The 1912 original marker was an unadorned cement mat which is now redone in granite and brass.
+The 1912 original marker was an unadorned cement mat now redone in granite and brass.
 The park is open for six months during summer and imparts a demonstration center featuring Navajo artists.
 You can spot Navajo selling handmade jewelry, crafts, and local Navajo food.

-4. Morgan Lake:
+4. Morgan Lake

 Fishes like Largemouth Bass, Channel Catfish, and Spotted Bass are found here.
-One can visit here after visiting Four Corners Monument as both these places are close to each other.
+One can visit here after visiting the Four Corners Monument as both these places are close to each other.

-5. Hiking in Bisti Badlands:
+5. Hiking in Bisti Badlands

 Bisti was created through water deposition by rivers, seas, and swamps over 550 million years and shaped over the last 2 million years by erosion and deposition.
-Bisti Badlands is considered as part of the San Juan Basin.
+Bisti Badlands is considered part of the San Juan Basin.

 People interested in hiking should not miss this place, not only hikers but also an attraction for photographers and explorers from around the world.
 The main crowd-pleasers of Bisti Badlands are the hoodoos, desert spires, natural arches, and unique fossils.

-Traveling along the Bisti Badlands Wilderness is like entering a remote primeval world of bizarre rock formations and desolate desert.
+Travelling along the Bisti Badlands Wilderness is like entering a remote primeval world of bizarre rock formations and desolate desert.
 Reaching any trail is very difficult.

 6. Flowing Water Casino:

-Flowing Water Casino is only 5 miles away in the East from Shiprock New Mexico.
+Flowing Water Casino is only 5 miles away in the East from Shiprock, New Mexico.
 Flowing Water Casino is a hub of Navajo’s historical traditional heritage art and architecture.

 Flowing water offers gripping and unforgettable games, and your winning is in the hands of an electric bingo system.
 Flowing water is a fantastic blend of culture and games.

-7. Riverview Golf Course:
+7. Riverview Golf Course

 This Golf course was built nearly 60 years ago by El Paso Natural Gas Company.
 The park was built in parkland style on flat terrain.
-This course was later donated to San Juan College, and they converted it into an 18 hole golf course.
+This course was later donated to San Juan College, and they converted it into an 18-hole golf course.

-One can enjoy a Links-style course on natural terrain and beautiful vistas of Shiprock New Mexico and the surrounding area.
-Golfers of all ages play here and are also provided with training
+One can enjoy a Links-style course on natural terrain and beautiful vistas of Shiprock, New Mexico, and the surrounding area.
+Golfers of all ages play here and are also provided with training.

-8. Sage Hill Bed & Breakfast:
+8. Sage Hill Bed & Breakfast

-This place is filled with numerous books, which people can read.
+This place is filled with numerous books which people can read.
 The colorful terrain of Red Valley turns into a picture-perfect retreat that rejuvenates your mind, soul, and body.
 You’ll quench yourself.

-You’ll find ultimate sheer relaxation with hints of cultural beauty at Sage Hill B&B. Peace and tranquility are at their best here.
+You’ll find ultimate relaxation with hints of cultural beauty at Sage Hill B&B. Peace and tranquility are at their best here.
 It’s a mingling of modern luxury and the Navajo tradition.
 It’s undoubtedly a hidden haven of solace.

 9. Chaco Canyon National Historical Park:

-Chaco Canyon National Historical Park is located 105 miles southeast of Shiprock New Mexico.
+Chaco Canyon National Historical Park is located 105 miles southeast of Shiprock, New Mexico.
 Chaco Culture National Historical Park safeguards a prime center of inherited Puebloan culture dating between 850 and 1250 CE.
 Chaco is an extraordinary place.

 10. Where to stay when visiting Shiprock in New Mexico?